 Report in column (a) gross rent expense for a transaction treated as a lease for financial accounting purposes but as a sale for U.S. income tax purposes.
 Report in column (d) gross rental deductions for a transaction treated as a lease for U.S. income tax purposes but as a purchase for financial accounting purposes.
 Report interest expense or deduction amounts for such transactions on line 27, in column (a) or (d), as applicable.
 Report depreciation expense or deductions for such transactions on line 25, in column (a) or (d), as applicable.
-Use columns (b) and (c) of lines 25, 27, and 28, as applicable, to report the differences between column (a) and (d) for such recharacterized transactions.
+Use columns (b) and (c) of lines 25, 27, and 28, as applicable, to report the differences between columns (a) and (d) for such recharacterized transactions.

 Example 20.
-U.S. partnership X acquired property in a transaction that, for financial accounting purposes, X treats as a lease.
-X is a calendar year partnership that was required to file Schedule M-3 for its 2007 tax year and is required to file Schedule M-3 for its 2008 tax year.
+X is a calendar year U.S. partnership that files and entirely completes Schedule M-3 for its 2019 tax year.
+X acquired property in a transaction that, for financial accounting purposes, X treats as a lease.
 Because of its terms, the transaction is treated for U.S. income tax purposes as a purchase, and X must treat the periodic payments it makes partially as a payment of principal and partially as a payment of interest.
 In its financial statements, X treats the difference between the financial accounting and U.S. income tax treatment of this transaction as a temporary difference.
-During 2008, X reports in its financial statements \$1,000 of gross rental expense that, for U.S. income tax purposes, is recharacterized as a \$700 payment of principal and a \$300 payment of interest, accompanied by a depreciation deduction of \$1,200 (based on other facts).
-On its 2008 Schedule M-3, X must report the following on line 28: column (a), \$1,000, its financial accounting gross rental expense; column (b), (\$1,000); and column (d), zero.
-On line 27, X reports zero in column (a) and \$300 in columns (b) and (d) for the interest deduction.
-On line 25, X reports zero in column (a) and \$1,200 in columns (b) and (d) for the depreciation deduction.
+During 2019, X reports in its financial statements \$1,000 of gross rental expense that, for U.S. income tax purposes, is recharacterized as a \$700 payment of principal and a \$300 payment of interest, accompanied by a depreciation deduction of \$1,200 (based on other facts).
+On its 2019 Schedule M-3, X must report the following on line 28: column (a), \$1,000, its financial accounting gross rental expense; column (b), (\$1,000); and column (d), \$0.
+On line 27, X reports \$0 in column (a) and \$300 in columns (b) and (d) for the interest deduction.
+On line 25, X reports \$0 in column (a) and \$1,200 in columns (b) and (d) for the depreciation deduction.